Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Dirac operators and Dirac cohomology: Revisited

-The proof of this lemma follows directly from the explicit form of $\alpha: \even \to \Weyl$ and Lemma \ref{lemm::adjoint_Weyl_supermodule}.
-In particular, $M(\odd)$ has a natural interpretation as the oscillator module for $\even$ \cite{kashiwara1978segal}, and its $\even$-constituents may be called \emph{ladder modules}.
+\begin{remark} $M(\odd)$ has a natural interpretation as the oscillator module for $\even$ \cite{kashiwara1978segal}, and its $\even$-constituents are often referred to as \emph{ladder modules}.
+In particular, it decomposes discretely into a direct sum of simple highest weight $\even$-modules. \end{remark}